-The objects of Childlife are; to promote the relief of children who are in need, by enabling the member charities to meet their respective charitable purposes, through the provision of grant payments.
+The objectives of Childlife are; to promote the relief of children who are in need, by enabling the member charities to meet their respective charitable purposes, through the provision of grant payments.

-The Trustees confirm that they have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing Childlife's aims and objectives.
+The Trustees confirm that they have referred to the guidance contained in the Charity Commission's general guidance on public benefits when reviewing Childlife's aims and objectives.

-Childlife carries out the object of improving the lives of children and young people through the work of its member charities by supporting the member charities in providing a strong income source in the short, medium and long term future, and this has continued to be the focus in 2021/22.
+Childlife carries out the object of improving the lives of children and young people through the work of its member charities by supporting the member charities in providing a strong income source in the short, medium- and long-term future, and this has continued to be the focus in 2022/23.
 To enable Childlife to achieve its aim, it has continued to develop its fundraising programs in payroll giving and in new donor recruitment programs through face-to-face fundraising campaigns as well as on-going telephone campaigns to upgrade existing regular supporters and re-activate lapsed regular donors.
-The surplus of net income in 2021/22, after allowing for promotional and support costs for member charities and governance costs was distributed equally and on an annual basis to its four member charities as grants.
+The surplus of net income in 2022/23, after allowing for promotional and support costs for member charities and governance costs was distributed equally and on an annual basis to its four member charities as grants.

 As we carry out fundraising across the UK we are members of both The Chartered Institute of Fundraising and the Fundraiser Regulator.
-As we now run a lottery campaign we also registered with Gamble Aware.
-We worked with four main external agencies for our recruitment of new donors in 2021/22.
+As we are now running a lottery campaign, we also registered with Gamble Aware.
+We worked with four main external agencies for our recruitment of new donors in 2022/23.

-PFS ltd carried out fundraising to recruit 2100 new direct debit donors for Childlife.
-We continued to take one one off donations and generate warm leads.
-PFS recruited 106 new cash donors; only 14 did not opt in to future contact.
+Gather ltd carried out fundraising to recruit 1314 new direct debit donors for Childlife.
+Gather also recruited 1300 new Continuous Card Payment Donors.
+We continued to take one off donations and generate warm leads.
+Gather recruited 123 new cash donors; only 18 did not opt into future contact.

-Altru Ltd carried out fundraising to recruit 1773 new direct debit donors for Childlife.
-Altru also recruited 1467 new Continuous Card Payment Donors.
+Altru Ltd carried out fundraising to recruit 1699 new direct debit donors for Childlife.
+Altru also recruited 1653 new Continuous Card Payment Donors.
 No one off donors were recruited.

-Gilcore Ltd carried out fundraising to recruit 423 new direct debit donors for Childlife.
+Gilcore Ltd carried out fundraising to recruit 357 new Continuous Card Payment donors for Childlife.
 No one off donors were recruited.

-PFS, Altru and Gilcore are experienced in driving quality alongside good operational practices in line with CIOF and the Fundraiser Regulator guidance.
+Gather, Altru and Gilcore are experienced in driving quality alongside good operational practices in line with CIOF and the Fundraiser Regulator guidance.
 Through a personalized service from these agencies our fundraising with them builds a relationship with the supporter to ensure life-long loyalty to Childlife.
-There are registered with the Chartered Institute of Fundraising and the Fundraising Regulator.
+They are registered with the Chartered Institute of Fundraising and the Fundraising Regulator.

-During the time that we were fundraising with PFS, Altru and Gilcore, due to Covid restrictions, the CEO was unable to carry out shadowing with the door to door fundraisers.
-There was a regular program of training in place.
+During the time that we were fundraising with Gather, Altru and Gilcore there was a regular program of training in place.
 We did not run any street campaigns so there was not any CIOF mystery shopping.

-Childlife is a member of four other consortiums which STC Ltd recruits new donors through Payroll Giving.
-STC Ltd organise tax effective fundraising events and campaigns in companies and organisations across the UK to raise money for our charity consortiums.
+Childlife is a member of four other consortiums which Payroll Giving Plus Ltd recruits new donors through Payroll Giving.
+Payroll Giving Plus Ltd organise tax-effective fundraising events and campaigns in companies and organisations across the UK to raise money for our charity consortiums.
 All fundraisers are employed on a non-commission basis so that they can promote a non-target driven campaign.
-STC Ltd is a member of the Association of Payroll Giving Orgnaisations and the Fundraising Regulator.
-Due to COVID-19 very limited payroll fundraising took place in the year.
+Payroll Giving Plus Ltd is a member of the Association of Payroll Giving Organisations and the Fundraising Regulator.